pubgeo/core3d-metrics/README.md

 ## core3d-metrics
  JHU/APL is supporting the IARPA CORE3D program by providing independent test and evaluation of the performer team solutions for building 3D models based on satellite images and other sources.
-This is a repository for the metrics being developed to support the program.
-Performer teams are working with JHU/APL to improve the metrics software and contribute additional metrics that may be used for the program.
+Metric evaluation code is maintained here for transparency and to enable collaboration for improvements with performer teams.

  Preliminary metrics are described in the following paper: